Get the Best Home Insurance Quote for 2023

-One leading online insurance company shares their average annual cost for home insurance across Canada nationwide.
+A leading online insurance company shares their average annual cost for home insurance across Canada nationwide.
 These hover around the average prices for home insurance in Canada.

 |Type of insurance||Annual premium|

-Here are some real quotes our team obtained for properties in Montreal:
+Here are some real quotes our team obtained for properties in Montreal, Quebec as an example.

 |Type of insurance||Property details||Monthly premium|